the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-visualisation.md

 - [Data Visualisation, A practical introduction](https://socviz.co/) by {cite:ps}`Healy2018dataviz`
 - [Creating clear and informative image-based figures for scientific publications](https://doi.org/10.1371/journal.pbio.3001161) by {cite:ps}`Jambor2021dataviz`
 - [A layered grammar of graphics](http://dx.doi.org/10.1198/jcgs.2009.07098) by {cite:ps}`Wickham2010dataviz`
+- A Field Guide to Digital Color by {cite:ps}`Stone2003dataviz`
+- The Grammar of Graphics by {cite:ps}`Wilkinson1999dataviz`
+- The Visual Display of Quantitative Information by {cite:ps}`Tufte2001dataviz`

 ### Other text resources and examples